 - The property owner or an employee should have known that dangerous conditions existed or should have discovered them while performing regular upkeep

 However, if the property owner made reasonable efforts to warn you of any hazards that existed, they may not be liable for your injuries.
-For this reason, it’s wise to work with Mr. Miron to prove your case.
+For this reason, it’s wise to work with Jim to prove your case.

 Connecticut’s Comparative Negligence Rule